-Fat gets a bad rap even though it is a nutrient that we need in our diet, just not too much.
+Fat gets a bad rap even though it is a nutrient we need in our diets.
+The big concern is making sure we don’t have too much fat.
 Learn all about dietary fats and how getting too much or too little affects our health.

 Does my body need fats?

 Yes, it does.
-Dietary fats are essential to give your body energy and to support cell growth.
+Dietary fats are essential to give your body energy and to support cell function.
 They also help protect your organs and help keep your body warm.
 Fats help your body absorb some nutrients and produce important hormones, too.
-Your body definitely needs fat.

-There are four major dietary fats in the foods we eat:
+There are four major dietary fats in food:

 The four types have different chemical structures and physical properties.
-The bad fats, saturated and trans fats, tend to be more solid at room temperature (like a stick of butter), while monounsaturated and polyunsaturated fats tend to be more liquid (like liquid vegetable oil).
+The “bad fats,” saturated and trans fats, tend to be more solid at room temperature (like butter).
+Monounsaturated and polyunsaturated fats tend to be more liquid (like canola oil).

 Fats can also have different effects on the cholesterol levels in your body.
-The bad fats, saturated fats and trans fats raise bad cholesterol (LDL) levels in your blood.
-Monounsaturated fats and polyunsaturated fats can lower bad cholesterol levels and are beneficial when consumed as part of a healthy dietary pattern.
+A diet high saturated fats and trans fats raise bad cholesterol (LDL) levels in your blood.
+Eating an overall healthy dietary pattern that is higher in monounsaturated and polyunsaturated fats can lower bad cholesterol levels.

 Do all fats have the same number of calories?